-Are you curious to find out the universities in Nigeria which female are their vice chancellors?
+Are you curious to find out the universities in Nigeria in which females are their vice-chancellors?
 In this article, I will list and explain to you all female Vice Chancellors in Nigeria step by step.

-A Nigerian university’s Vice Chancellors are the head of administrative and principal officer of academic of the university.
+A Nigerian university’s Vice Chancellors are the head of administration and principal officer of academics of the university.

-List and explanation of all past and present female Vice Chancellors in Nigeria
+List of all female Vice Chancellors in Nigeria

 Below are the list, biography, educational history, award, etc of all past and present Vice Chancellors in Nigeria that are female.

 Nnenna Nnannaya Oti (born 15 November 1958) is a Nigerian professor and the Vice-Chancellor of Federal University of Technology Owerri.